sikrip/zzw30/aero-v1/README.md

 ### Getting air out of the radiator
 All the air (I hope) that gets through the radiator will exit at the top of the hood.
-I made the openings as far at the front and away from the windshield as possible in order to take advantage of the low pressure air of this area and achieve a good level of extraction.
+I made the openings as far away from the windshield as possible in order to take advantage of the low pressure air of this area and achieve a good level of extraction.

 ![hood-vent-1](./hood-vent-1.png)